 Grid reference SE 01773 04466

 From the lower car park, take the path down the steps through the woods, go through a narrow stone stile then a gate and turn left onto the road with Dove Stone Reservoir on your right.
-There’s a path that goes across the reservoir but keep on the track following the reservoir on your right.
+At the bottom of the road, turn right and walk across the reservoir, at the end you’ll see a footpath leading off to the left.

-Go to the end where you’ll need to cross the water at the top of the reservoir (you can bypass this by taking the upper path at this point SE 02020 04855) but you’ll need to practice for the next crossing!
+Go to the end where you’ll need to cross the water at the top of the reservoir (you can bypass this by taking the upper path at this point SE 02020 04855).

 Now follow Greenfield Brook all the way to the small footbridge.
 Turn right and cross over Birchen Clough, it’s easier at the lower point but it will depend on the weather and how much water there is.